 Back in the 1800s, when the world ushered in the Industrial Age and a number of new technologies and business models arose, schools and universities designed a new curriculum model that would answer “What should every student know?”
 This new college curriculum brought together various arts and sciences subjects, bordering between the liberal arts and vocational appeals, to teach students the practicality of knowledge linked to professional practice (Duncan, 2014).
 Courses in this new model include both the academic major and general education.
 And by the 20th century, general education programs were widely implemented at the forefront of innovative curricula in colleges and universities (O'Banion, 2016).

-General education consists mainly of courses in the liberal arts, including various disciplines in the arts and humanities, social sciences, natural sciences, mathematics, and sometimes foreign language.
-Different colleges and universities have different policies in implementing general education requirements.
+General education degree types consist mainly of courses in the liberal arts, including various disciplines in the arts and humanities, social sciences, natural sciences, mathematics, and sometimes foreign language.
+So, what are general education courses?
+Different colleges and universities have different policies for implementing general education requirements.
 Some institutions prescribe a set of general education courses for a certain academic program; while some incorporate a ‘cafeteria approach’ where students take several courses outside their major (Hothem, 2013).
 A combination of prescribed and ‘cafeteria-style’ courses is also common in some universities.

 Not only do institutions have distinctions in the type of approach they integrate into their general education curriculum, but they also differ when it comes to the number of general education courses they require their students to take.
 Primarily, the general education curriculum covers a third to a half of a degree.
 The number of credits it requires can comprise anywhere from 42 to 60 credits of the typical 120 credits needed to earn a bachelor’s degree (Pearson Accelerated Pathways, 2015).
 These courses under the general education requirements are typically taken during the early years of college life, although some could be offered as third- and fourth-year courses.